SophiaA2021/ICT302_Group3/content/posts/group_report_module4.md

-What we’ve accomplished:
+What we’ve accomplished: We'e assigned roles to everyone based on our skills.

-What is going well:
+What is going well: Everyon knows what is expected from them and is comfortable with what they're doing.

-What is going not so well:
+What is going not so well: We still haven't been able to meet up and work together on the project and I feel there's a huge communication barrier probable because of different schedules and work loads.

-Next steps:
+Next steps: Doing what we're meant to be doing and making sure we don't hold each other back.